hjicks/ga-sd/README.md

 >- learning how to wrok with jira and agile concepts ✅
 >- learning how to wrok with trello  ✅
 >- adding mind maps ✅
+>- created features and compresions about jira trello git(hub and labs) issues

 ## BOB Story
 ### Intro :